 An assessment is also made of the recoverability of reinsurance with regard to market data on the financial strength of each of the reinsurance companies.

 (j) Reinsurance premiums

-Reinsurance premiums include premiums paid in respect of the reinsurance agreement with market underwriters and intercompany reinsurance with Standard Reinsurance (Bermuda) Limited.
+Reinsurance premiums, less returns, are premiums paid and accrued in respect of the reinsurance agreement with market underwriters and intercompany reinsurance with Standard Re.